BeccAllfor1/django-todo-list/README.md

 ## User Stories

 **Epic: User Registration and Authentication**
 - As a new user I can register an account so that I can access and allocate tasks to the site
 - As a registered user I can log in to my account so that I can update tasks I have added on the site
-- As a registered user i can be confident unregistered users can not alter or delete m my tasks.
+- As a registered user I can be confident unregistered users can not alter or delete my tasks.

 **Epic: Viewing Tasks**
 - As a logged-in User I can view a list of tasks so that I can browse through and respond or read tasks allocated to me